Skip to content

 The versatility of the concept:

-the Mudejar Space
+the Mudejar space

 On the ruins of an ancient castle, in the highest part of the hamlet and in an exceptional viewpoint between the Sierra de Armantes and the Ribota valley, we find one of the emblems of Aragonese Mudejar architecture: the church of Santa Tecla or Nuestra Señora de la Asunción, declared a UNESCO World Heritage Site in 2001 for its unique style, its magnificent conservation and its incomparable beauty.